Jessicavazm/JessicaVaz_T3A1/README.md

 The program's flow can be interrupted when it reaches a loop.
 Loops execute a block of codes on repeat until a condition is met.
 JavaScript has few different types of loops.

 ### While loop
 A while loop is used to run interactions until a specific condition is met or until the loop has reached the end of the iterable data structure.
 A while loop runs repeatedly, evaluating the condition at the start of every iteration.
-If the condition is truthy, the body statements are executed, then the condition is evaluated again, and if the condition evaluates to Falsy, the loop never runs.
+If the condition is Truthy, the body statements are executed, then the condition is evaluated again, and if the condition evaluates to Falsy, the loop never runs.
 A common use case for a while loop is when the loop length is indeterminate, however it can be used with a specified number of times as the example bellow demonstrate.

 Syntax :